Wings for NONMEM Installation

 WFN is distributed as wfn***.exe (where *** is

-should extract into the WFN home directory.
+into the WFN home directory.
 It can be any directory you choose.
+The suggested

-After the files have been extracted you may close the WinZip Self-Extractor
+have been extracted you may close the WinZip Self-Extractor window.

 Extracting files from wfn***.exe creates a %WFNHOME%\bin